lirantal/agent-rules/docs/ADAPTER_DEVELOPMENT.md

 - **Simple Processing**: See `src/adapters/github-copilot-adapter.ts` for direct file copying
 - **Advanced Processing**: See `src/adapters/cursor-adapter.ts` for frontmatter transformation with AST parsing
+- **Main Context File Management**: See `src/adapters/claude-code-adapter.ts` for main context file management with @ imports

-Both provide complete, production-ready adapter implementations that demonstrate the concepts covered in this guide.
+All provide complete, production-ready adapter implementations that demonstrate the concepts covered in this guide.